-The Caucasus Research Resource Centers (CRRC) conducts an annual survey named Caucasus Barometer that includes question about overall life satisfaction.
-Respondents rate their satisfaction on a one to ten scale (1- not at all satisfied, 10-completely satisfied).
+The Caucasus Research Resource Centers (CRRC) conducts an annual survey named Caucasus Barometer that includes questions about overall life satisfaction.
+Respondents rate their satisfaction on a one to ten scale (1 - not at all satisfied, 10 - completely satisfied).
 In 2011, CRRC interviewed about 2500 persons in Georgia.
 The results suggest that in Georgia, richer people are happier people.
-Respondents with monthly personal income USD 800-1200 report an average 7.24 level of satisfaction with life, compared to much lower value of those who earn up to USD 100 (see chart below).
-Life satisfaction also increases not only due to higher personal income but it is also significantly correlated with total family income.
-Age is negatively associated with life satisfaction, and younger Georgians are more satisfied with life compared to the elderly people.
+Respondents with a monthly personal income of USD 800-1200 report an average 7.24 level of satisfaction with life, compared to the much lower value of those who earn up to USD 100 (see chart below).
+Life satisfaction also increases not only due to higher personal income but is also significantly correlated with total family income.
+Age is negatively associated with life satisfaction, and younger Georgians are more satisfied with life compared to elderly people.
 Also, young people appear less negatively affected by having less money.
 The number of family members plays a significant role, larger families up to 7 members on average are happier, but this value decreases when families become even larger.

 There is a positive correlation between happiness and the level of education.
 People with a higher level of education are happier than those with lower levels.
 According to CRRC’s Caucasus Barometer data, only 20% of respondents with incomplete secondary education (or lower) are satisfied with life (life satisfaction >=7), compared to 30% of those with higher education.

 The growing happiness literature has shown that not only money matters.
-Age, education, size of family, democracy, and institutions are also highly important for happiness, and they gain in significance the more developed a country becomes.
-Furthermore, it was shown that in low income countries like Georgia people are less happy not only because they can afford less consumption, but also due to higher inequality, which is often perceived as unfair.
-For Georgian political decision makers, these insights from happiness economics may be very valuable and should be taken seriously.
+Age, education, size of family, democracy, and institutions are also highly important for happiness, and they gain significance the more developed a country becomes.
+Furthermore, it was shown that in low-income countries like Georgia people are less happy not only because they can afford less consumption, but also due to higher inequality, which is often perceived as unfair.
+For Georgian political decision-makers, these insights from happiness economics may be very valuable and should be taken seriously.